Burke-Lauenroth-Lab/workflow_guidelines/README.md

 We use [googletest](https://github.com/google/googletest/blob/master/googletest/docs/primer.md) for unit testing in C. Within our C repositories there is a /test folder and a _/googletest_ folder.
 The _/googletest_ folder is a submodule link to the googletest functionality and should not be edited.
 In the _/test_ folder, for each .c file there is a corresponding _test_.cc_ file which contains the unit tests for the functions found in the .c file.
 For example, for the _SOILWAT2/SW_Site.c_ file there is a _SOILWAT2/test/test_SW_Site.cc_ file for unit tests.

+Additionally, googletest is written in and for C++, while our code is in C. Be aware of some quirks including:
+  - We need a separate compiler for these unit tests.
+  - We cannot currently include SW_Output.c but instead have SW_Output_mock.c for the unit tests.
+  - We need to pay attention to the global states and reset them with a call to  `Reset_SOILWAT2_after_UnitTest();`.
+  - We cannot use several aspects of the googletest framework.

 Each and every function should have a test.
 Our goal is 100% code coverage.
 As you write tests, check that they are working by running `make test_clean test test_run` in the terminal.

 If your unit tests fail, begin to question whether your unit test is wrong, or whether the code is wrong.
 Both are possible.
 In C, through adding unit tests we have found many instances of failing unit tests due to memory leaks and misappropriated indices.

 #### Formatting of Unit Tests

 Please refer to our style guide for [unit test formatting](CUnitTestFormat.md).
-The key here is consistency and neatness.
+The key here is speed,  consistency, and neatness.

 Make sure your unit tests are formatted correctly before you request code review.